John Giles (American politician)

-John C. Giles (born 1960) is an American attorney and politician who served as the 40th mayor of Mesa, Arizona.
-A member of the Republican Party, Giles previously served as a member of the Mesa City Council from 1996 to 2000.
-Giles was elected mayor of Mesa in a 2014 special election following the resignation of Mayor Scott Smith and was succeeded by former Mesa Councilman Mark Freeman in 2025 after he won the 2024 election.
+John C. Giles (born 1960) is an American attorney and politician who served as the 40th mayor of Mesa, Arizona from 2014 to 2025.
+A former member of the Republican Party, Giles previously served as a member of the Mesa City Council from 1996 to 2000.

+Giles was first elected mayor of Mesa in a 2014 special election.
+He was re-elected in 2016 and 2020.
+Despite being a registered Republican during his entire tenure as Mayor, he drew statewide and national attention for his opposition to Donald Trump, endorsing Kamala Harris in the 2024 presidential election.
+In 2022, he endorsed Democratic candidates for governor and U.S. Senate.
+He was a speaker at the 2024 Democratic National Convention.
+In August 2026, he was selected by Democratic governor Katie Hobbs as her running mate in the 2026 Arizona gubernatorial election.

-Early life and career
+Early life

 Giles was born in Mesa, Arizona, in 1960.
 He graduated from Westwood High School in 1978.
 A Mormon, he served a two-year mission for The Church of Jesus Christ of Latter-day Saints in South Korea from 1979 to 1981.
 He attended Brigham Young University, graduating with a Bachelor of Arts in Political Science in 1984.
 Giles received his JD from Arizona State University's Sandra Day O'Connor College of Law in 1987.

+Legal career

-Giles works as a lawyer with the firm Giles & Dickson.
+Giles works as a government affairs lawyer with the firm Udall Shumway and previously owned Giles & Dickson, P.C.
 Giles was the president of the East Valley Bar Association from 1992 until 1993.
 Giles is an adjunct professor at the Sandra Day O'Connor College of Law.